Financial Aid & FAQs

 Any financial aid award is based on a family’s demonstrated need.
 The most significant factors in determining need are family income and assets.
 Family income includes both parents, stepparents, guardians and any other adult wage earners who may be living in their home(s).
 Several other factors are considered in evaluating a family's financial strength including home equity, investments, and educational expenses of all family children and extraordinary expenses.

 The School requires all applicants to submit an application form through the School and Student Service for Financial Aid (SSS), as well as submitting completed IRS Form 1040, including all attached schedules and W-2s for the year immediately preceding re-enrollment or new admission.
 New applicants are required to submit two years of tax returns with the initial application.
-If self-employed, you will be required to submit a Business/Farm Statement.
+If self-employed, you will be required to submit business information.
 Assets held in trust may require additional documentation and the School may require other information as requested at the discretion of the Financial Aid Committee.
 Financial aid is not automatically renewed.
 A new application must be submitted each year.
 However, if financial circumstances do not change between years, families can expect to receive comparable aid each year.
 If the family’s financial situation changes after the application and other supporting materials have been submitted, then the change must be disclosed and additional documentation concerning the change must be submitted.

 The final decision regarding financial aid awards is made by the Financial Aid Committee.
 The School reserves the right to review each application on a case-by-case basis.
 All applications and awards are confidential.